VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 ![programming running in terminal](/eng/code/debug1.webp)

  Now, this bug is easy enough to spot, on line 5, "Soatok" is spelled incorrectly.
 Still, let's see what happens if we debug.
 This time, go ahead and run *with* debugging (F5) or "Run" → "Start Debugging".
 You should notice the exact same thing, the program runs and finishes.
 What gives!
 Well, we need to set a **breakpoint**.
 Next to line 1, click to the left of the line number and you should get a red dot.
-Now, start debugging again (F5) and you should see the red dot get surounded by a pentagon and some what look like music controls at the top of your screen:
+Now, start debugging again (F5) and you should see the red dot get surrounded by a pentagon and somewhat look like music controls at the top of your screen:

 ![debugger starting](/eng/code/debug2.webp)